ChrisMayor/AngularSwotMatrixControl/README.md

-# SWOT Analysis Control (drag and drop) based on Angular 8 Elements
+# SWOT Matrix Control (drag and drop) based on Angular 8 Elements

+## Description

+Conversion of my original project https://github.com/ChrisMayor/D365SwotMatrix to the Angular Elements

+2 x 2 Matrix control.

+This control is based on Angular 8, TypeScript and Angular Elements.

+The Matrix can be bound to 4 single line text controls in Dynamics 365 Unified Interface (not compatible with classic ui!)

+## Highlights

+Angular 8
+Angular Elements

+## Screenshot

 ## Disclaimer / Impressum